 The Long Necks at the 1st Mae Hong Son International music night.

 Overnight in Mae Chaem / Mae Sarieng / Mae Hong Son / Soppong / Pai.
 Please yourself.
 Mae Chaem Accommodation Mae Sarieng Accommodation Mae Hong Son Accommodation.
-Rak Thai Accommodation Soppong Accommodation Pai Accommodation Doi Inthanon Accommodation Hot Accomodation
+Rak Thai Accommodation Pai Accommodation Doi Inthanon Accommodation Hot Accommodation

-Night life: Mae Chaem & Soppong have none.
-Pai has good night life.
-Mae Hong Son is ok too, plus Mae Sarieng has a bit.
+Night life: Mae Chaem, Khun Yuam & Soppong have none.
+Pai has good night life; plus Mae Hong Son & Mae Sarieng both have enough to keep you entertained.

 Crossroads Pub in Mae Hong Son.
 A GTR favourite.